AlyssaRBrown/CS_EXCEL_PROJECT/README.md

 ## **Questions**

 Here are the questions the project manager asked I answer:
-1. What percentage of cases are resolved?
+1. What percentage of cases take longer than the businesses one day target?
 2. What percentage of cases are completed over the weekend costing the company more in overtime hours?
-3. What percentage of sales were lost the following year for every customer who had an issue?
+3. What percentage of sales were lost the following year for every customer who had an issue overall?
 4. What is the average customer service rating based on the original inquiry?
+5. What product caused the most customer support inquiries?
-5. What is the Work location distribution for Respondents?
+6. What is the most common issue?
-6. How varied are the salaries versus experience?

 ## **Process**

-I used Python Jupyter Notebook to load the data in csv format.
-I then set out to systematically address all questions presented initially to gain some insigths from this survey data.
-Using Pandas, I created a dataframe and made the display more user-friendly.
-After formatting the data, I went back and created some visuals using seaborn and matplotlib.
+##Modifications
+1. All tickets were set to "closed" to simulate the correct environment for the business case.
+The null dates of the resolution were set to Saturday, June 3rd.
+This was done using the find and replace tool.
+2. A yearly "total amount spent at the company" table was inserted and created by me to compare any potential purchase changes after the customer service inquiry.
+This was done using

 <img src= "https://github.com/BrianHarrisCodes/Project/blob/main/Portfolio_Projects/2_Survey_EDA/images/age_bar.png">

 ## **Data Source**

-The data was located here: [https://insights.stackoverflow.com/survey/](https://www.kaggle.com/datasets/suraj520/customer-support-ticket-dataset)
+The data was located here: https://www.kaggle.com/datasets/suraj520/customer-support-ticket-dataset

 ## **Conclusion**